Vonage/vonage-go-sdk/README.md

 <img src="https://developer.nexmo.com/assets/images/Vonage_Nexmo.svg" height="48px" alt="Nexmo is now known as Vonage" />

 This is the community-supported Golang library for [Vonage](https://vonage.com).
-It has support for most of our APIs, but is still under active development.
-Issues, pull requests and other input is very welcome.
+It has support for a handful of our APIs, but is no longer active development.
+Issues, pull requests, and other input are very welcome.
 The [package documentation is available on pkg.go](https://pkg.go.dev/mod/github.com/vonage/vonage-go-sdk).

 If you don't already know Vonage: We make telephony APIs.
 If you need to make a call, check a phone number, or send an SMS then you are in the right place!
 If you don't have one yet, you can [sign up for a Vonage account](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&amp;utm_medium=github&amp;utm_campaign=vonage-go) and get some free credit to get you started.